jkimthu/history-lessons/README.md

    - note: currently interdiv time is cleaned by removing outliers beyond 3 std
    - note: growth rate is not cleaned up in a similar way, however

+A3.
+Birth size vs growth rate
+    Population-level and single-cell level
+    Looks to mirror Figure 1C from Taheri-Araghi et al., Current Biology 2014 In this script, only growth rates corresponding to cell cycles in analysis are considered.

 B1.
 Mean division size vs mean birth size, population level